 In this article, we'll dive into Reduct's collaboration features in more detail to show how it lets teams edit video content together.
 Then, we'll look at how video editors can edit footage by making changes to the video's transcript.

-Reduct is an entirely web-native video editor with tools that make video editing possible for everybody.to get started creating impactful videos alongside your team.
+Reduct is an entirely web-native video editor with tools that make video editing possible for everybody.
+Get a free trial of our collaborative video editor to get started creating impactful videos alongside your team.

 How Team Collaboration Works in Reduct